 Flowers always add such beauty!
 To accent the table, I gathered small garden bouquets in a palette of pink and white.
 I added some simple antique gold candle holders, gold silverware (wanted the look, but didn't have so this set is disposable), and finished off table with red apples (you can also accent with pomegranates).

-Next I added our Peace Love Light Shana Tova ivory dinner napkins.
-Each napkin greets your guests with a sweet message, ‘Shana Tova, A Sweet New Year’ in a shiny gold foil, adding a touch of elegance to the holiday table.
-The napkins are 3 ply so extremely durable and will hold up even after the ‘holiday spills’.
-The best part is they can be disposed of after dinner which makes for an easy clean up!
+I wanted to play around with different versions, so next I set the table with our Shana Tova ivory dinner napkins.
+Each napkin greets guests with a sweet message, ‘Shana Tova, A Sweet New Year’ in a shiny gold foil.
+The napkins are 3 ply so while disposable, they are extremely durable and will hold up even after the ‘holiday spills’.
+The best part is they make for an easy clean up!
 I placed the dinner napkins under the salad plate while the cocktail napkins can be used later for dessert.

 On each plate I placed our apple foil place cards.
-These place cards, featured here for Rosh Hashanah are also great for any fall gathering.
-I like to use place cards at holiday dinners to make seating easier for large gathering (although it does take a while to figure out who should sit next to who…or more appropriately, who shouldn’t!).
-Having the place cards ensures that I can sit close to the kitchen, and the the kids can sit together, which they always enjoy!
+These place cards can also be used for any fall gathering.
+I like to use place cards if you are having a large gathering as it makes it easier to determine who should sit next to who…or more appropriately, who shouldn’t!
+Also it ensures that I can sit close to the kitchen, and the the kids can sit together, which they always enjoy!

-Wishing you all happy, healthy, and sweet New Year.
+Wishing you a happy, healthy, and sweet New Year.